-Washoe County's response to the finding identified in our audit is described in the accompanying Schedule of Findings and Responses.
+Washoe County's response to the findings identified in our audit is described in the accompanying Schedule of Findings and Questioned Costs.
 Washoe County's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.